Variational Phasor Circuits for Phase-Native Brain-Computer Interface Classification: Method

 restores every thread to unit modulus before it enters the next block.
 As established in the Pull-Back Stabilization theorem in the Theory section, this inter-block operation prevents unbounded amplitude drift across depth and keeps phase coordinates on $\mathbb{T}^N$ at every block boundary.
 The deep-stack therefore enables a principled study of depth scaling on the phasor manifold without the numerical instabilities that arise when amplitudes are allowed to grow freely through successive unitary layers.

 Binary classification decodes the circuit output through a single designated thread: the probability of the positive class is

-Four-class decoding reads the first four output threads, computes phase-magnitude logits $L_k = |\phi_{f,k}|$ for $k = 1, \ldots, 4$, and applies a softmax to produce a normalised probability distribution over classes as described in the Analytical Forward Pass section of the Theory.
+Four-class decoding reads the first four output threads, computes bounded sinusoidal logits $L_k = s\,\sin(\phi_{f,k})$ (fixed scale $s=5$) for $k = 1, \ldots, 4$, and applies a softmax to produce a normalised probability distribution over classes, exactly as defined in the Analytical Forward Pass section of the Theory.